paulloz/godot-ink/README.md

 ```
 * Build your project.
 * Go to *Project -> Project Settings... -> Plugins* and tick the *Enable* checkbox.

+:robot: To ease the installation process, I made [installation scripts](https://gist.github.com/paulloz/18911ef7b9754cebeb622e724afe4159).
+:warning: Beware, they probably aren't bulletproof.
+:robot: But if you want to go that way they'll skip you steps 2, 3 and 4.

 ## How to use